fennel-ai/client/docs/pages/development/ci-cd-workflows.md

 Deployment to Fennel can be done via Github actions (or any other post-merge) script.
-Credentials to Fennel servers are typically injected as environment variables in this script such that when `sync` call is made, the client ends up connecting with the chosen Fennel servers.
+Credentials to Fennel servers are typically injected as environment variables in this script such that when `commit` is called, the client ends up connecting with the chosen Fennel servers.

 ## Example: Github Actions